sissbruecker/linkding/docs/backup.md

 #### Custom `user`

-The default instructions assumes that the process has permissions to write to `/etc/linkding` (`root` by default).
-However, that may not be the case in case the containers is being ran with a custom `user`.
-In those cases, you can export the backup to  `/etc/linkding/data` where the same user should have permissions to write to.
+The default instructions assumes that the process has permissions to write to `/etc/linkding` (`root`).
+However, that may not be the case in case the container is being ran with `user` set.
+In those cases, you can export the backup to  `/etc/linkding/data` where the same user has write permissions.

 In summary, execute the following command:
 ```shell